volta-cli/rfcs/text/0000-volta-updates.md

 ## Windows

 The Windows automatic update story is complicated, since the binaries are currently installed into the `Program Files` directory, and the user may or may not have edit access to that directory.
-Should we update the installer to unpack the files into the `LocalAppData` directory and then run `volta init`, in the same way that the Unix install works?
+Should we update the installer to unpack the files into the `LocalAppData` directory and then run `volta setup`, in the same way that the Unix install works?
 That would guarantee that the user has permissions to the binaries for automatic updates, and would align the Windows and Unix stories more closely.

 # Unresolved questions
 [unresolved]: #unresolved-questions